Immersion is the complete opposite of rote memorization.

 It’s sink or swim.

-We absorb vocabulary, grammar, intonations and slang much better when they become part of our life experiences and when they mean something to us personally.
+We absorb vocabulary, grammar, intonations and slang much better when they become part of our life experiences.

-This means that travel can be the perfect way to become immersed in a language, but it’s got to be that kind of travel where you’re curious about every damn thing—about why that building is there, how the bus system works and the life story of the man who operates the cable car.
+This means that travel can be the perfect way to become immersed in a language, but it’s got to be that kind of travel where you’re curious about every damn thing.

 Follow these seven tips below so you can have a great adventure and improve your Spanish at the same time.